Rapptz/discord.py/docs/api.rst

 ~~~~~~~~~~~~~~~~

 This page outlines the different types of events listened to by :meth:`Client.event`.
-All events are 'sandboxed', in that if an exception is thrown while the event is called then it is caught and then ignored.
+All events are 'sandboxed', in that if an exception is thrown while the event is called then it is caught and propagated to :func:`on_error`.

 .. function:: on_ready()